General national economic measures

 More information here.

-- As Serbia is involved in accession negotiations with the Union, the country can apply to EU funds open to accession countries like the EU Solidarity Fund (the fund was set up for natural disasters and now includes public health emergencies).
+- As Serbia is involved in accession negotiations with the Union, the country could apply to EU funds open to accession countries like the EU Solidarity Fund (the fund was set up for natural disasters and now includes public health emergencies).

 National measures specific to the music sector or to culture in general